Packing for Kilimanjaro

 - Mosquito repellent

-- Malaria tablets (Tanzania is a malaria zone)
+- Malaria tablets (Tanzania is in a malaria zone)

-- Diarrhoea tablets (diarrhoea can be a symptom of altitude sickness)
+- Diarrhoea tablets (diarrhoea is a common symptom of altitude sickness)

-- Pain killers (headaches can be a symptom of altitude sickness)
+- Painkillers (headaches are another commom symptom of altitude sickness)

-The items above are relatively self explanatory but it is good to know what while you are on the mountain there will be no shower facilities.
-You will however get, what the locals call, ‘washy washy’ every day.
-This a bucket of water for you to wash your hands and face.
-You will need a small towel for this.
-Personal items may vary from one person to the next so add what you feel is necessary to your Kilimanjaro packing list.
+The items above are relatively self-explanatory but it’s good to note that while are on the mountain there will be no shower facilities.
+You will, however, get what the locals call ‘washy washy’ every day.
+This a bucket of water for you to use to wash your hands and face.
+You’ll need a small towel for drying off.
+Personal items tend to vary from one person to the next, so add whatever you feel is necessary to your toiletry bag.

 - Head torch and extra batteries

-Although there is limited cellphone reception on Kilimanjaro, some service providers will have reception these campsites: Baranco, Karanga, Barafu, Mweka, Tarn hut, Horombo.
-Have a look at the Kilimanjaro routes to see which routes stop off at these campsites.
-Regardless, it is great to have your cellphone and power-banks on your Kilimanjaro packing list for you to take some Instagram worthy pictures!
+There’s limited cellphone reception on Kilimanjaro, but you can get reception at some of the campsites, namely Baranco, Karanga, Barafu, Mweka, Tarn Hut and Horombo.
+Have a look at the description of the different Kilimanjaro routes to see which ones stop off at these campsites.

 Please don’t forget your passport!
 We can help with replacing pretty much anything if needed, but sadly we can’t replace your passport.
-Make that number one on your Kilimanjaro packing list.
-Be sure to that you have a passport that is valid for at least 6 more months as well as a flight card which you will receive on the plane to Tanzania.
-Finally you need a Tanzanian visa.
+Make it number one on your Kilimanjaro packing list.
+Also, ensure your passport is valid for six months after your arrival date in Tanzania.
+You might like to pack a pen for filling out the flight card that you’ll receive on the plane to Tanzania.
+You also need a Tanzanian visa.
 US, Canadian, British and most European citizens can simply obtain their visas upon arrival at the airport.
 The cost is $100 for US passport holders and $50 for others.
-If you are a citizen of a different country, please check with your embassy whether you can obtain a visa upon arrival.
+If you’re a citizen of a different country, please check with your embassy whether or not you can obtain a visa upon arrival.
 You can also view the Tanzania Visa Policy.

 Don’t forget your passport!

-In terms of vaccinations – There are no specific vaccine requirements needed to enter Tanzania.
-However, be aware that the government of Tanzania requires proof of yellow fever vaccination upon arrival if you are traveling from a country with risk of yellow fever.
-We suggest you talk to your doctor about getting the following vaccinations which are standard in developed countries: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
-Please check the Fit For Travel website for more up to date information.
-So although you can’t really add this to your Kilimanjaro packing list, it is good to keep it in mind throughout the preparation process.
+No specific vaccines are required before entry into Tanzania.
+That said, be aware that the Government of Tanzania does requires proof of yellow fever vaccination upon arrival if you’re travelling in from a country with a known risk of yellow fever.
+We suggest you talk to your doctor about getting the following vaccinations which are standard in developed countries: Hepatitis A, Hepatitis B, typhoid, yellow fever, tetanus, polio, measles, mumps and rubella (MMR), and meningococcal meningitis.
+Please check the Fit For Travel website for more up-to-date information.
+So although you can’t really add this to your Kilimanjaro packing list, it’s good to keep it in mind throughout the preparation process.

-A couple suggestions for any other bits and bobs that you may want to add to your Kilimanjaro packing list.
-These are not essential, but can make your climb even more enjoyable.
+We have a handful suggestions of other bits and bobs you may want to add to your Kilimanjaro packing list.
+These aren’t essential, but can make your climb even more enjoyable.